 Correctly completing a provisional patent application is difficult and advice on how to do this from lay persons is normally bad because of lack of knowledge regarding laws surrounding patents.

 A defective provisional patent application, especially in the disclosure of the invention is useless and may also have ruined the possibility of any future right to protect the invention.
 Unfortunately, you may not know the PPA is defective until you are working with the patent examiner during the full patent application process.

 Don't Fear Provisional Patent Applications

 Since United States patent law switched from a first-to-invent model of patent protection to a first-to-file model, the provisional patent application has gained importance and should be utilized to provide protection for inventions as early as possible.
-The PPA is appropriate for use whether for a simple invention crafted in the workshop in your back yard or for a Fortune 500 company that has developed a sophisticated software application.
+The PPA is appropriate either for a simple invention crafted in the workshop in your back yard or for a Fortune 500 company that has developed a sophisticated software application.
 Also, use of the PPA is appropriate as soon as an invention has progressed to a stage where it is no longer an idea but a concrete thing, although the invention may not be completely finished.

 Retaining the professional assistance of a patent attorney is the best route if you can afford it.
 But if all your resources need to be spent on completing your invention, low cost alternatives are available.
-Just be wary of bad advice that may harm you in the long run.

-How Patent Applications Can be Improved
+How Patent Applications can be Improved

 Patent applications are greatly improved by the inclusion of multiple quality drawings to illustrate the invention and assist the reviewer in comprehending how the invention works.
 Beyond requiring at least one drawing, it is advised that several drawings representing different layers of the invention be made to allow the reviewer to reference the drawings while reading the description, thus strengthening the scope and enforceability of the patent protection.